 3. Consistent Stitch Quality: Adequate lubrication ensures that the machine’s parts move precisely and consistently.
 This directly affects the quality of your stitches.
 When your sewing machine is well-lubricated, you are less likely to encounter issues such as skipped stitches or tension problems.

 So, sewing machine oil is not just a mere accessory in your sewing toolkit; it’s a fundamental aspect of sewing machine maintenance.
 By understanding the analogy between a sewing machine and an engine, recognizing the consequences of neglecting lubrication, and appreciating how proper oiling enhances performance, you gain insight into the critical role sewing machine oil plays in keeping your sewing machine running smoothly.
-It’s a simple yet powerful preventive measure that can save you time, money, and frustration in the long run.
-So, the next time you pick up your sewing project, remember to show some love to your trusty sewing companion with a drop of sewing machine oil.
-Your machine will thank you with impeccable stitches and years of reliable service.

 Why oil is used in sewing machines?